Best Subprime Loans for Bad Credit in May 2026

 Outside the prime range are the two credit extremes: people with excellent credit, or superprime consumers, and people with bad credit, called subprime consumers.

-A credit score that falls in the subprime range can make it harder to obtain new credit, as well as make the credit you can obtain more expensive.
-But, while limited, credit opportunities do exist for subprime consumers.
-Keep reading for our take on some of the best options for subprime loans available today, whether you’re looking for a personal loan, auto loan, or mortgage.
+If your credit score is in the subprime range, getting new credit can be challenging and more costly.
+However, there are still credit opportunities out there for subprime consumers.
+Keep reading to discover our top picks for subprime loans available today, whether you’re after a personal loan, auto loan, or mortgage.

 Personal | Auto | Mortgage